katcipis/sicp/README.md

 what tail call elimination does when you use recursion, with normal order it is impossible to do tail call elimination since by definition you need to maintain the tail until it is lazily evaluated.
-At the time this was a research topic and I don't understand this enough to know if this is still a limitation of normal order languages or if there is already some way to circunvent this dowside.
+At the time this was a research topic and I don't understand this enough to know if this is still a limitation of normal order languages or if there is already some way to circumvent this downside.

 Anyway the streams part of the course gave me a great deal of insight on how lazy evaluation works, and how to do it manually in a applicative order language.